Shutters - all you need to know

 There are two bi-fold styles, depending on the size of the window.
 Simple hinged bi-fold shutters that open and fold at the window frame as well as at a 90° angle in the centre of the shutters.
 This is best for small to medium sized windows.
 For larger windows you can have the same but with the extra guidance and stability of having the shutters on a track so they can be slid across the window while folded.

 Shutters can be designed to separate your windows in two - allowing you to have one open and one closed, a versatility not on offer with curtains and blinds.
 Depending on where the sun is coming through and how much light you want coming in you can have half the shutter open, the other half closed.
 As the sun moves during the day you can adjust your shutters to suit.
 Or they can be fixed and not move at all.

 Find your style

 What are shutters made of?

 Most commonly they are constructed out of wood or plastics but you can also sometimes get them with aluminium blades.

-Ranging from premium hardwood to fast grown value woods.
-Be aware that cheaper products could be made of wood offcuts glued together and laminated for a nice finish; these are much less stable and durable.
+The original material and the most popular.
+Wood shutters range from premium hardwood to fast grown value woods.
+Be aware that cheaper products could be made of wood offcuts glued together and laminated for a nice finish as these are much less stable and durable.

 MDF and craftwood for example.
-We don’t recommend these as good options as they are heavy but not strong, and they also absorb moisture.
+We don’t recommend these kinds of shutters as they are heavy but not strong and quickly absorb moisture and fall apart.
 Wood composite shutters would not last as long as even a plastic alternative.